CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 Only a regular and comprehensive backup reliably ensures that all stored data can be made available even in the event of malfunction, the effects of malicious software, hardware failures or (intentional or unintentional) deletions.
 The necessary requirements are described in the module OPS 1.1.5 Data Backup.

 #### SYS.1.1.M9 Use of virus protection programs
 Different modes of action can be used to protect against malicious programs.
 Programs that search IT systems for all known malicious programs have proven to be an effective means of malicious program prevention in the past.
-Therefore, according to the requirements described in OPS1.1.4 Protection against malicious programs, virus protection programs should be used.
+Therefore, according to the requirements described in OPS1.1.4 Protection against malware, virus protection programs should be used.

 #### SYS.1.1.M10 logging